Wallet & Transfer Guide

 Send Coins

-In Cosmos, a fund transfer means sending tokens from one account (wallet address) to another within a Cosmos-based blockchain.
+In Cosmos, a fund transfer means sending coins from one account (wallet address) to another within a Cosmos-based blockchain.
 These transfers are used to pay for services or simply send value between users.
-You perform transfers using the Cosmos SDK command-line tool — specifically, the inferenced CLI.
-Each transfer is recorded on the blockchain and needs a valid sender, recipient, amount, and token denomination.

-Once you know your balance and have the recipient’s address, you can send tokens.
+Once you know your balance and have the recipient’s address, you can send coins.

 Example: